tecolicom/Term-ANSIColor-Concise/README.md

 colored region.
 If you do not like this behavior, set module variable `$NO_RESET_EL` or `ANSICOLOR_NO_RESET_EL` environment.

-# ERASE LINE
+Erase Line sequence "{EL}" clears the line from cursor position to the end of the line, which means filling the area by background color.

-Erase line sequence "{EL}" clears the line from cursor to the end of the line.
-At this time, background color is set to the area.
-When this code is explicitly found in the start sequence, it is copied to just before ending reset sequence, with preceding sequence if necessary, to keep the effect even when the text is wrapped to multiple lines.
+When Erase Line is explicitly found in the start sequence, it is copied to just before (not after) ending reset sequence, with preceding sequence if necessary, to keep the effect even when the text is wrapped to multiple lines.

 See ["ENVIRONMENT"](#environment) section.